anandpdoshi/anandpdoshi.github.io/index.md

 	I am Anand Doshi.
 </h3>

 I am an upcoming UX designer and a graduate student at the [University of Michigan](https://www.si.umich.edu/academics/msi/human-computer-interaction-hci).
-Previously, I worked at [Frappé](https://frappe.io/about) and we made [ERPNext](https://github.com/frappe/erpnext), one of the best open source ERPs that exist today.
-There, I wore many hats: that of system administrator, developer, designer, debugger, mentor and trainer.
+Previously, I worked at [Frappé](https://frappe.io/about) and we made [ERPNext](https://github.com/frappe/erpnext), one of the best open source ERPs that exists today.
+Here, I wore many hats: that of system administrator, developer, designer, debugger, mentor and trainer.
 Over the years, I became passionate about design, typography and user experience; So, I decided to go back to school to better understand what makes a great design.

 I am a perfectionist and have a keen eye for noticing problems in advance.
 This quirk pushed me on my search for the best to-do app, until I gave up on to-dos and adopted the [calendar](http://www.moleskine.com/microsites/apps/timepage).
 I am still looking for the best coffee. 🙂